 - salt & pepper to taste

-- Start by cooking your bacon until crispy.
-When about halfway done, add the sea scallops to the pan to cook in the bacon grease for about 1-2 minutes per side.
+- Start by cooking the bacon until crispy.
+When it's about halfway done, add the sea scallops to the pan and cook them in the bacon grease for about 1-2 minutes per side.

-- Using a pepper grinder, grind up peppercorns and sea salt onto the tops and sides of your filet mignon and bring to room temperature.
+- Use a pepper grinder to grind up peppercorns and sea salt onto the tops and sides of your filet mignon.
+Let the steaks come to room temperature.

-- Remove the bacon and pat dry with a paper towel to remove any excess grease.
-Take the scallops out of the pan and pat dry, chop both finely.
+- Remove the bacon from the pan and pat it dry with a paper towel to remove any excess grease.
+Take the scallops out of the pan, pat them dry, and chop them finely.

-- In a medium bowl, mix together the cream cheese, scallops, bacon, garlic, green onions, and an egg.
-The scallop will likely start to fall apart/begin to shred, so only mix until combined and leave it chunky.
+- In a medium bowl, mix together the cream cheese, chopped scallops, bacon, minced garlic, chopped green onions, and the egg.
+The scallops may start to fall apart or shred, so only mix until combined and leave it chunky.

-- Cut a horizontal slice into the side of your steaks then use a spoon to stuff as much filling as you can inside.
-Use cooking twine to secure your steaks, if desired.
+- Cut a horizontal slice into the side of each steak and use a spoon to stuff as much filling as you can inside.
+If desired, you can use cooking twine to secure the steaks.

-- Heat oil (or butter) in a pan over medium high heat.
-Add the steaks and good for about 4-5 minutes per side for a rare steak, 6-8 per side for medium to well, or until desired doneness.
+- Heat oil or butter in a pan over medium-high heat.
+Add the stuffed steaks and cook for about 4-5 minutes per side for a rare steak, or 6-8 minutes per side for medium to well-done, or until they reach your desired level of doneness.

-- Rest steaks 10 minutes prior to serving.
-Serve alongside potatoes, salad, and some surf 'n' turf shrimp bites as an appetizer!
+- Allow the steaks to rest for 10 minutes before serving.
+Serve them alongside potatoes, salad, and some surf 'n' turf shrimp bites as an appetizer.
 Enjoy!